psi4/psi4/doc/sphinxman/source/optking.rst

 All the common Hessian update schemes are available.
 For formulas, see Schlegel [Schlegel:1987:AIMQC]_ and Bofill [Bofill:1994:1]_.

-The Hessian may be computed during an optimization using the following :term:`FULL_HESS_EVERY` keyword
+The Hessian may be computed during an optimization using the :term:`FULL_HESS_EVERY` keyword.

 .. index::
    pair: geometry optimization; transition state